 Arrive in Waingapu, Sumba’s largest town, and check into the hotel of your choice.
-We recommend the Elvin Hotel, the top-rated hotel in town.
 That afternoon, you’ll get to know your exotic surroundings as you are driven to the picturesque Prainatang Valley.
 Take a short 15-minute climb to Prailang.
 Wander through an old hilltop village composed of ten small huts and imagine ancient lifestyles in simpler times.
 Finish the day with an evening stroll in the quaint harbor area before retiring for the day.

 Travel to East Sumba and see the intricate ikat cloth designs, considered to be the most beautiful in Sumbanese weaving.
 Visit a small village and learn how locals make the stunning cloth.
 This is a highly-skilled process involving preparing the cotton, spinning it into thread, tying the design into thread, dyeing, and finishing the final weaving on backstrap looms.
 Later that day, follow the coast from the Savu Sea to Rende.
 Rende is an ancient village some 3 hours from Waingapu with grand traditional houses and massive megalithic tombstones.
 Along the way, stop for lunch and take a stroll on the beach at either Kamber or Londalima’s beachfront.